How to Start a Notary Business

 Once you have more expertise, it’s time to add new services to grow your notary business.
 This way you slowly become an expert at each service rather than struggling with them all at once.
 You also will lower the risk of looking like you do not know what you are doing when you conduct signings.

-During your early days as a notary public, remember that you’ll undoubtedly make mistakes or have to refer back to the notary law to know what to do— you’re still a human.
+During your early days as a notary public, remember that you’ll undoubtedly make mistakes or have to refer back to the notary law to know what to do.
+You’re still a human.

 Standard notary acts